atharvalele/ese-coursera-course1/README.md

 ### The repository is organized in multiple folders:
 ###      demos -> Materials to help you follow along with videos
 ###      assessments -> Materials used for assessments

+Introduction to Embedded Systems Software and Dev by CU Boulder

+Assessment Repository